 Locks are extremely simple and senseless creatures that have but one fixed path of operation.
 This simplicity makes lock picking a very easy skill to acquire and implement for anyone looking to do so.
 But to acquire this skill, we must first learn the very basics of how a key works so that we can learn to mimic it.

 For the purpose of this guide, we will be looking at the most simple and commonly utilized lock today: the pin tumbler lock.
-This type of lock is over 6,000 years and dates back to early Egypt.
-It’s build can be found in over 90% of the locks used around the world, making it the most practical suitor for our bypass shenanigans.
-So, let us take a look at how they work.
+This type of lock has been in use for over 6,000 years (yes, really!) and dates back to early Egypt.
+This type of mechanism can be found in over 90 percent of the locks used around the world, making it the most practical suitor for our bypass shenanigans.
+So, let’s take a look at how they work.

 The basic pin tumbler lock has 6 essential components: